benwilcock/spring-rsocket-demo/docs/index.md

 ### [Resiliant Streaming With RSocket][fourth]

+Creating a robust RSocket connection between client and server so that interrupted streams can be recovered and resumed.

 ## About The Author

 Ben Wilcock works in Spring Marketing at Pivotal.
 [Follow Ben on twitter][twitter].